niklasmelin/nibepi-homeassistant/configs/status_image_with_temperature_control/status_image_with_temperature_control.md

 1. Create a helper to set and get current temperature from _nibepi_
-   1. Select "Settings" in the menue on the left sied
+   1. Select "Settings" in the menu on the left side
    2. Select "Device & Services"
    3. Select "Helpers"
    ![Hassio Helper configuration](Hassio_In-door-temperature-helper.png)